Locally-based Haitian social entrepreneurs empower disaster-stricken villages

 The immediate disaster relief effort provided by international NGOs was adequate, according to a U.N. report.
 The effort saved lives and re-established basic routines and supplies, but what the NGOs couldn't and didn't do was rebuild trust and hope for the future, nor could they do much about the need for new schools and factories.

-Research in Haiti and other impacted regions has shown that struggle to escape cycles of aid dependency, and local and national authorities struggle to change this situation.
+Research in Haiti and other impacted regions has shown that local communities struggle to escape cycles of aid dependency, and local and national authorities struggle to change this situation.

 Another often overlooked problem of international disaster recovery efforts is that the aid effort itself can create additional issues, not least of which is a trust barrier.
 The efforts of NGOs might build new toilet facilities, for example, but they remain unused for lack of water supply, servicing or proper wastewater treatment.
 Aid workers can also create problems, as has been seen in the much-publicised scandal involving Oxfam personnel exploiting local sex workers.